The History of Frisbee and Disc Sports

 “He was not bone and feather but a perfect idea of freedom and flight, limited by nothing at all.” – Jonathan Livingston Seagull.

-The Counterculture Influence and Early Frisbee Pioneers.
+The Counterculture and Early Frisbee Pioneers.

 “I do not exist to impress the world.
 I exist to live my life in a way that will make me happy.”